Etenil/assegai/README.md

 Controllers have the *model()* helper function to easily load a model.
 This takes the model's class name as parameter and returns the instanciated model.

 ### Modules
-Modules are loaded along with the application and the member variable *modules* provides easy access to those from a controller.
+Modules are shared among applications and the member variable *modules* provides easy access to those from a controller.
 See the dedicated chapter for more information.

 ### Other helpers
 The *dump()* method allows to easily dump a value wrapped into a *pre* HTML block, thus making it readable.